nostr-core vs @getalby/sdk

 matchFilter,matchFilters

-nostr-core natively resolves Lightning Addresses via LNURL-pay - no extra dependencies needed:
+nostr-core natively resolves Lightning Addresses via LNURL-pay and includes full LNURL protocol support (10 LUDs) - no extra dependencies needed:

 // One-liner: resolve address + pay the invoice